87th Precinct

-The 87th Precinct is a series of police procedural novels and stories by American author Ed McBain (a writing pseudonym of Evan Hunter).
-McBain's 87th Precinct works have been adapted, sometimes loosely, into movies and television on several occasions.
+The 87th Precinct is a series of police procedural novels and stories by the American author Evan Hunter (under the pseudonym Ed McBain).
+Hunter's 87th Precinct works have been adapted, sometimes loosely, into movies and television on several occasions.

 Setting

 The series is based on the work of the police detective squad of the 87th Precinct in the central district of Isola, a large fictional city obviously based on New York City.
 Isola is the name of the central district of the city (it fulfills the role of the borough of Manhattan within New York City).
 Other districts in McBain's fictionalized version of New York broadly correspond to NYC's other four boroughs, Calm's Point standing in for Brooklyn, Majesta representing Queens, Riverhead substituting for the Bronx, and Bethtown for Staten Island.